 How to Make the Brussels Sprout Slaw

-Step 1: Prepare the Slaw Mix: Place the brussels sprouts, dried cranberries, almonds and parsley to a large bowl and stir to combine.
+Step 1: Prepare the Slaw Mix: Place the brussel sprouts, dried cranberries, almonds and parsley to a large mixing bowl and stir to combine.

 Step 2: Prepare the Salad Dressing: In a small mixing bowl, or salad dressing jar, mix together the lemon juice, garlic, honey, mustard, salt and pepper and mix until well combined.

-Step 3: Finish the Slaw: When ready to serve, pour the dressing over the salad and gently toss.
+Step 3: Finish the Slaw: When ready to serve, pour the dressing over the brussels sprouts slaw and gently toss.
 Serve with freshly grated Parmesan cheese and some lemon slices on the side.

 Recipe Tips and Modifications